sumurthy/Js-Spec-Gen/markdown/bindingcollection.md

-# BindingCollection Object (JavaScript API for Word)
+# BindingCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents the collection of all the binding objects that are part of the workbook.